rutgersdh/caridischo/_musicdh/musicdh001.md

   over 330 audio recordings featuring more than 130 musicians, with accompanying stories, transcriptions, and introductory essays.
 Exploratory work with linked open data and visualizations is also underway.
-notes: 'Tools used: Omeka, Solr, SoundCloud, MusicXML.'
+tools_used: Omeka, Solr, SoundCloud, MusicXML
+notes: NA
 order: '00'
 layout: musicdh_item
 collection: musicdh